HeyCLI/heyCLI_client/README.md

 ```
 export HEYCLI_API_KEY=<token_you_got_in_step_3>
 ```
-5. (Optional) setup context for HeyCLI for improved answers and suggestions.
+5. (Optional) Set up context for HeyCLI for improved answers and suggestions.
 Type:

 ```
 hey setup